 By Rabia CoombsFebruary 20, 2019

-APS-2 consists of essential war stocks prepositioned in Europe to rapidly surge combat-ready forces into and across the theater to support the alliance and to act as a flexible deterrent option.
-APS-2 sites are industrial in design without the traditional base life support typically associated with garrisons.
+The APS program strategically prepositions critical combat-ready assets worldwide to reduce deployment response times for a quick and agile expeditionary Army.
+The 405th AFSB manages APS-2, critical war stocks prepositioned in Europe to rapidly surge combat-ready forces into and across the theater to support the alliance and to act as a flexible deterrent option.